 Air pollution may be caused by emission from the combustion of fuel wood.
-The main pollutants of concern are carbon dioxide, carbon monoxide, Sulphur dioxide, nitrogen oxides, hydrocarbons, dust, fly ash, and particulate matter, which are produced during combustion.
+The main pollutants of concern are carbon dioxide, carbon Sulphur dioxide, monoxide, nitrogen oxides, hydrocarbons, dust, fly ash, and particulate matter, which produced during are combustion.
 Indoor pollution may lead to negative impact to occupants and exposed workers.